LeKUBE: A Legal Knowledge Update BEnchmark: Experimental Setup

 After obtaining the question, we use the original model to answer this question, forcing the prefix of the model's response to be the updated statute, and then have the model continue to write the answer.
 An example is as follows:

 Then we use the QA pairs, along with the statutes, as the fine-tuning dataset.
 We only calculate the loss on the "Assistant" part in the above example.

 Finally, we also test the models without using any knowledge update methods (abbreviated as \textbf{Raw} in the table), and with the context only including the corresponding statutes (abbreviated as \textbf{ICL-Golden} in the table), as baselines.
-All implementation details can be obtained from our public repository.\footnote{https://anonymous.4open.science/r/LeKUBE-2808/}
+All implementation details can be obtained from our public repository.\footnote{https://github.com/bebr2/LeKUBE}